kvpb/.files/readme.md

 #### How-to

-&nbsp;&nbsp;Launch a terminal emulator (eg Terminal or iTerm2) then enter this:
+&nbsp;&nbsp;Launch a terminal emulator, eg Terminal or iTerm2, then enter this:

 &nbsp;&nbsp;**OS X 10.9.5 Mavericks:**